Table of Contents

 The other important finding was decreased glucose intake (i.e. hypometabolism) in the right frontotemporal regions in patients with fugue.

 While these findings do not alter the management plan in current practice, they have important implications for the care of such patients in the future.
 If we identify which neuronal circuits are impaired, we may better understand the pathology and perhaps develop more effective therapeutics for dissociative fugue.

 Treatment of Dissociative Fugue

-Most patients with dissociative fugue will go back to normal state without significant sequelae, but the risk of recurrent episodes of fugue is high.
+Most patients with dissociative fugue will go back to a normal state without significant sequelae, but the risk of recurrent episodes of fugue is high.

 Patients who undergo extreme physical, sexual, or emotional abuse might develop dissociative fugue.
-Such patients might have some misconceptions, such as thinking that they are bad people and they brought this on themselves.
+Such patients might have some misconceptions, such as thinking that they are bad people and that they brought this on themselves.
 Consequently, their mind can make them develop amnesia, and they can later create a new identity, which is commonly seen in severe cases of fugue.
 It is important to address this with the patient, and he or she should be educated to face and deal with such stressful experiences.
 Recalling the events in the episode of fugue might trigger grief, depression, fear, anger, or other psychological states that should be handled with psychotherapy.

 Hypnosis has been tested in a few cases of dissociative fugue with good results.
 Again, it is important to remember that most of these treatments are not evidence-based.

 Family therapy is also indicated because it is important for the victim and the family to understand the traumatic events that might have led to this state.
-Additionally, it is important to educate the family about the patient’s condition and teach them how to deal with the patient.
+Also, it is important to educate the family about the patient’s condition and teach them how to deal with the patient.
 Group therapy, which is helpful in patients with traumatic stress disorder and other types of anxiety disorder, has been shown to be effective in dissociative amnesia and fugue.